GrahamboJangles/TradeBotPy/readme.md

 # TO DO:
 - if first order was too long ago, it will slow down pi because of live backtesting
 - if past market hours and holding positions, close them
-- going from short to long makes the bot buy too much
+- going from short to long makes the bot buy too much, but is corrected shortly. not a huge problem but should fix

 ## Low priority:
 - correlation graph of bot performance backtest & profit